-I. Identifying Individuals Subject to Terrorism-Related Inadmissibility Grounds Due to Activities or Associations with the EPRP
+I. Identifying Individuals Subject to Terrorism-Related Inadmissibility Grounds Due to Activities or Associations with the TPLF

-Adjudicators who consider an exemption must familiarize themselves with country conditions information on Ethiopia related to the EPRP by consulting the [Refugee, Asylum & International Operations Virtual Library \(RAIO-VL\)](#) and/or the research information made available through and authorized by their HQ components.4 In addition to research products generated by USCIS, open source reference documents produced by other agencies may be available from the U.S. Department of State (DOS) (see, for example, the annual U.S. Department of State Country [Reports on Human Rights Practices](#)), or through the [DHS Library](#) on the intranet.
+Adjudicators who consider an exemption must familiarize themselves with country conditions information on the relevant country and terrorist organization(s) by consulting the Refugee.

+Asylum & International Operations Virtual Library (RAIO-VL) and/or the research information made available through and authorized by their HQ components.4 In addition to research products generated by USCIS, open source reference documents produced by other agencies may be available from the U.S. Department of State (DOS) (e.g., the annual U.S. Dept. of State Country Reports on Human Rights Practices), or through the DHS Library on the intranet.